drift-labs/driftpy/README.md

 Run `mkdocs serve` to build the docs and serve them locally.

-### Updating the embedded IDLs

-DriftPy ships with IDL files for the user's convenience.
-These live at `src/driftpy/idl` if you need to update them.

 ### Releasing a new version of the package

 1. Make sure CHANGELOG.md is updated.